graphprotocol/contracts/docs/IndexingSignal.md

 /// Add more GRT to an existing signal position function addSignal(bytes32 subgraphDeploymentID, uint256 tokens) external;

-/// Start thawing signal for withdrawal function thaw(bytes32 subgraphDeploymentID, uint256 tokens) external;
+/// Withdraw GRT from a signal position (immediate) function withdraw(bytes32 subgraphDeploymentID, uint256 tokens) external;

-/// Withdraw thawed GRT
-function withdraw(bytes32 subgraphDeploymentID) external;

 /// Change the desired indexer count for an existing position.
 /// Must be >= minimumIndexerCount (unless caller is privileged).